farmera/sare_grant/study_results_drones.md

 Regression is a statistical technique used to estimate relationships among variables where the focus is on a dependent variable and one or more independent variables.
 The independent variable is a 'predictor' while the dependent variable is the quantity one hopes to predict.
-In our study a host of quantities might have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
+In our study a host of known and unknown quantities might have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
 The goal of yield prediction made the amount of sucrose produced at the end of season our dependent variable.